Before You Even Know You Have It, Glaucoma Can Destroy Your Sight!

 Treatments for Glaucoma

-Glaucoma has no cure.
-Vision lost from glaucoma cannot be restored, which is why early diagnosis is so important.
+Unfortunately, vision lost from glaucoma cannot be restored, which is why early diagnosis and treatment are essential.